 ARAPAHOE, NEBRASKA February 20, 2024

 The Community Redevelopment Authority of the City of Arapahoe, Nebraska, met in regular session at the EMCC Council Room at 8:02 p.m. on February 20, 2024, pursuant to notice posted in the city office and published in the Valley Voice.
-CRA Members present: Middagh, Kreutzer, Carpenter, and Polston.
+CRA Members present: Middagh, Kreutzer, Carpenter, and Polston,.
 Absent: tenBensel.

 CRA Chairman Middagh presided over the meeting.
 Visitors present for all or a portion of the meeting were: Angela Mitchel with the valley voice via Zoom.
 The location of the posted Open Meetings Act was stated.